Upgrade and installation FAQ (SQL Server R Services)

 Side-by-side installation with another version of R, or with other releases from Revolution Analytics, is not supported.

 New installation of any pre-release version of R Services (In-Database) is no longer supported.
 If you are using a pre-release version, upgrade as soon as possible.

 Disable virus scanning before beginning setup.
 After setup is completed, we recommend suspending virus scanning on the folders used by SQL Server (preferably the entire tree).

 Licensing agreements for unattended installs

 If you use the command line to upgrade an instance of SQL Server, make sure that the command line includes the new license agreement parameter, /IACCEPTROPENLICENSEAGREEMENT.
-Failure to use the correct argument can cause setup to fail.
+Setup can fail if you don't use this parameter.

-Offline installation of R components for localized version of SQL Server
+Offline installation of R components for a localized version of SQL Server

-When you install R Services on a computer that does not have Internet access, you must take two additional steps: you must download the R component installer to a local folder before you run SQL Server setup, and you must edit the installer file to ensure that the correct language is installed.
+When you install R Services on a computer that does not have internet access, you must take two additional steps.
+Download the R component installer to a local folder before you run SQL Server setup, and edit the installer file to ensure that the correct language is installed.

-The language identifier used for the R components must be the same as the SQL Server setup language, or the Next button will be disabled and you cannot complete setup.
+The language identifier used for the R components must be the same as the SQL Server setup language, or the Next button is disabled and you cannot complete setup.